Masutangu/Masutangu.github.io/_posts/2019-10-22-data-intensive-note-4.md

 ## Faults and Partial Failures

 In a distributed system, there may well be some parts of the system that are broken in some unpredictable way, even though other parts of the system are working fine.
-This is known as a partial failure.
+This is known as a **partial failure**.
 The difficulty is that partial failures are nondeterministic: if you try to do anything involving multiple nodes and the network, it may sometimes work and sometimes unpredictably fail.
 As we shall see, you may not even know whether something succeeded or not, as the time it takes for a message to travel across a network is also nondeterministic!

 ### Cloud Computing and Supercomputing

 There is a spectrum of philosophies on how to build large-scale computing systems:

-* At one end of the scale is the field of high-performance computing (HPC).
+* At one end of the scale is the field of **high-performance computing (HPC)**.
 Super‐computers with thousands of CPUs are typically used for computationally intensive scientific computing tasks, such as weather forecasting or molecular dynamics (simulating the movement of atoms and molecules).

-* At the other extreme is cloud computing, which is not very well defined but is often associated with multi-tenant datacenters, commodity computers connected with an IP network (often Ethernet), elastic/on-demand resource allocation, and metered billing.
+* At the other extreme is **cloud computing**, which is not very well defined but is often associated with multi-tenant datacenters, commodity computers connected with an IP network (often Ethernet), elastic/on-demand resource allocation, and metered billing.

 * Traditional enterprise datacenters lie somewhere between these extremes.

 With these philosophies come very different approaches to handling faults.
-In a supercomputer, a job typically checkpoints the state of its computation to durable storage from time to time.
+In a supercomputer, a job typically **checkpoints the state of its computation to durable storage** from time to time.
 If one node fails, a common solution is to simply stop the entire cluster workload.
-After the faulty node is repaired, the computation is restarted from the last checkpoint.
+After the faulty node is repaired, the computation is **restarted from the last checkpoint**.
 Thus, a supercomputer is more like a single-node computer than a distributed system: **it deals with partial failure by letting it escalate into total failure**—if any part of the system fails, just let everything crash (like a kernel panic on a single machine).

 If we want to make distributed systems work, we must accept the possibility of partial failure and build fault-tolerance mechanisms into the software.
 In other words, **we need to build a reliable system from unreliable components**.